-Having only begun on 22 February (see our previous article explaining its implications here), we have already had companies come forward to notify a data breach (such as Svizter Australia).
+Having only begun on 22 February, we have already had companies come forward to notify a data breach (such as Svizter Australia).
 But what can you do to protect yourself in the first place?

 Ken Hendrie from our friends at Cordelta shared his insights at our Corporate and Commercial Forum, held on 15 March 2018, helping us to prepare our 6 Quick Tips to assist you in protecting the security of your business.

 Your first step should be to identify the critical assets that are in most need of protection.
 This might be your client list, systems or intellectual property — whatever is most important to your business.

 It is on these assets that you should expend the most time and effort on security, as if they are not adequately protected, you may no longer have a viable business.

 When identifying your important assets, take a look at the environment of your business and particularly what information other parties would be most interested in.
 This can determine how you appropriately allocate resources to protection of particular assets.

 Use the Cloud